Brand Manual Stockholm AB

 Silver switched to Brand Manual after three years as an in-house designer at a large Estonian food manufacturer where he worked on packaging and web design.
 Having studied Marketing & Advertising at Tallinn University, Silver is a talented, but, in his own words, ‘self-appointed’ graphic designer.
 At Brand Manual he is keen to expand his skill set, while working with clients on web design as well as packaging and prepress projects.
 His goal is to grow his talents and become even more exceptional.

 Eveli is living proof that an internship can get you far.
 Her first one was designing stores in Shanghai, then she handled visual merchandising for Baltika’s fashion brands in Tallinn.
 Finally she spent 3 months with us at Brand Manual working on various service design projects.
 She rejoined Brand Manual in January 2015 after successfully graduating from her retail design and management studies in Denmark.
-Her ability to see the big picture, together with good research and concepting skills make her a welcome addition to our Tallinn team where she works as a service design research assistant and helps with running various back office functions.
+Her ability to see the big picture, together with good research and concepting skills make her a welcome addition to our Tallinn team where she works as a service design researcher and helps with running various back office functions.

 Villu comes from the best school for graphic designers imaginable – 13 years of unforgiving deadlines in a major newspaper.
 This has made him one of the most efficient professionals in the business.
 As a master of the craft, he has lectured Layout Design at the Estonian Academy of Arts and designed over 800 books himself as a pastime.
 Working as a designer in Division, a leading advertising agency in Estonia, Villu has never stopped his quest of learning.
 This attitude towards amassing knowledge makes Villu a perfect fit.
 In Brand Manual he puts his immense experience to good use helping our clients to streamline their workflows as well as fine-tuning Brand Manual’s own design processes.